 We expect a similar bump in the 2018 model.
 The graphics processor shipping alongside the Coffee Lake processor is the Intel UHD 630 graphics.

-It's also possible that the new MacBooks could use Intel's new Gen11 integrated graphics that will support 4K video streams and 8K content creatio as per this MacRumours report.
+It's also possible that the new MacBooks could use Intel's new Gen11 integrated graphics that will support 4K video streams and 8K content creation as per this MacRumours report.

 When the MacBook launched in 2015 it featured a USB 3.1 port and an audio jack.
 Other new Macs feature Thunderbolt 3 - which, since it uses the same connector as USB Type-C supports both standards.

 Whether the audio jack remains is another matter.
-If Apple wants to use the space for something else, then maybe that port's days are numbered.
+Maybe that port's days are numbered.

 Future tech and features

 These features are unlikely to appear any time soon, but patents suggest that Apple is at least interested in developing these ideas which may, or may not, come to a future MacBook.
-You can also read our predictions for the 2019 MacBook Air here.
+You can also read our predictions for the 2019 MacBook Air.

 It seems that sharing your iPhone's cellular connection with your MacBook wasn't enough for Apple, if this patent approval is anything to go by.
 The patent, as described by the US Patent and Trademark Office, could allow the company to embed LTE hardware in the new MacBook, making it the first cellular-enabled Mac in Apple's range, past or present.